the-united-nations-2025/reddit-world-mirror/_posts/2025-12-18-gamergate.md

 {% include Gamergate_socialjustice_hist.html %}

-> As expected both in and out negative link proportions follow a heavy-tail distribution that was studied using CCDF log-log plots.
+As expected both in and out negative link proportions follow a heavy-tail distribution that was studied using CCDF log-log plots.

 {% include Gamergate_socialjustice_CCDF.html %}

-> No significant differences in distribution was observed using Kolmogorov-Smirnov non-parametric test for both methods of filtering.
+No significant differences in distribution was observed using Kolmogorov-Smirnov non-parametric test for both methods of filtering.

-Considering the low number of topic-linked subreddits (_n=17_), we shall be careful about interpretations.
-Even tho the distribution of negative linked sent by the toppic-linked subreddits seems to be right shifted, no consistent clear trend appear in the CCDF plots!
+Considering the low number of topic-linked subreddits (_n=17_), you should be careful about interpretations.
+Even tho the distribution of negative linked sent by the topic-linked subreddits seems to be right shifted, no consistent clear trend appear in the CCDF plots!

 **Interpretation**:
-Another unconclusive analysis...
+> Another unconclusive analysis...
 The attacks between gaming and social justice subreddits are not perpectible with this sentiment analysis of the network.
 After taking a break in the low-gravity rooms to clear your minds, you decide to explore this further and dive into the connections between each topic-linked subgraphs.

 ## Structural analysis - subgraphs interactions
-***How can we represent the two subgraphs evolution of interactions?***
+***How can you represent the two subgraphs evolution of interactions?***

 <details>
 <summary><b>Key tool: average shortest path length</b></summary>